Vishakhavel/rubberband/README.md

 ```

 ## Usage
-Create a new Postman environment and create these variables.
-Download this [Postman collection](https://drive.google.com/file/d/1ngA5W9vZWvkGp0QMgqNKU6DrZfguDFzV/view?usp=sharing) file, open it in postman and use it to test the application, after creating the environment variables as explained in the video.
+Download this [Postman collection](https://drive.google.com/file/d/1ngA5W9vZWvkGp0QMgqNKU6DrZfguDFzV/view?usp=sharing) file, open it in postman and use it to test the application, after creating the environment and the environment variables as explained in the video.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.